dobaos/dobaos/README.md

 This three fields are required.
 If one of them is not found in message, request will be declined.

 Response is sent to "response_channel", therefore, client should be subscribed, before sending request.
+Good practice is to select channel prefix name, e.g. `client_listener_ch` and use Redis command `PSUBSCRIBE client_listener_ch_*`.
+Generate random number, add to that prefix and send as a response_channel value.

 Response: